-If you find the butter is getting too dark in the skillet, add a little oil or use clarified butter.
+If you find the butter is getting too dark in the skillet, add a little oil.

 Adjust the temperature as needed between medium and medium low.
-You want a golden crust to form on each side of the arepa and enough time for it to be heated through.
+You want a golden crust to form on each side of the arepa and enough time for the center to be heated through.

-Arepas Rellenas de Queso (Colombian Cheese Stuffed Corn Cakes)
+Arepas Rellenas de Queso (Cheese Stuffed Corn Cakes) Recipe

 Adapted from My Colombian Recipes

-Divide the dough into 6 equal pieces.
-Gently flatten each piece into a circle 1/3 inch thick and about 5 inches wide.
+- Divide the dough into 6 equal pieces.
+Gently flatten each piece into a circle 1/3-1/2 inch (8-13 millimeters) thick and about 5 inches (13 centimeters) wide.

-Grease a large skillet with butter and place over medium heat.
-Place the arepas in the heated skillet, in batches to prevent overcrowding, and cook until golden on both sides.
+- Grease a large skillet with butter and place over medium heat.
+Place the arepas in the heated skillet, in batches to prevent overcrowding, and cook until golden, about 5 minutes per side.